dashpradeep99/docker-complete-tutorial/2-orchestration.md

    - "constraint:environment==staging"
 ```

 **Step 5:** Let's rename the file `staging.docker-compose.yml`.
 It is recommended to have unique Docker Compose files for each deployment for better version control and deployment isolation.
-For example, you can easily integrate a CICD workflow that deploys to **staging** first using the `staging.docker-compose.yml` then if certain tests success deploy to the **production** nodes.
+For example, you can easily integrate a CICD workflow that deploys to **staging** first using the `staging.docker-compose.yml` then if certain tests succeed deploy to the **production** nodes.

 `mv docker-compose.yml staging.docker-compose.yml`

 **Step 6:** Now, you need to pull the images on all nodes, and deploy and check the services.
-But this team need to specify both the custom Docker Compose YAML file **and** a custom project name for this deployment.
+But this time need to specify both the custom Docker Compose YAML file **and** a custom project name for this deployment.
 This is a requirement to ensure unique configuration file to project mapping.

 ```

-node-0:~/dockchat# docker-compose -f staging.docker-compose.yml -p dockchat_staging pull
+node-0:~/dockchat$ docker-compose -f staging.docker-compose.yml -p dockchat_staging pull
 Pulling db (mongo:latest)...
 node-2: Pulling mongo:latest... : downloaded
 node-1: Pulling mongo:latest... : downloaded